olekaspt/SA_Assignment05/README.md

 You know you got it right when you can run the program and copy the txt file to the cpp file, and then it builds and runs :)

-Provide the directory of the  journal library.
+Code submission is to provide the provide the directory containing the  Journal library.
+As simple zip of this directory is suffice.

 PDF
 1. Modify UI::PerformSampleJournalingPartsOps to be below: